 For siege use only!
 May not move once it is deployed.
 Must be deployed before any other unit.
+Bombard has 40x20 mm base facing the short edge to the fornt.

 Shooting straight ahead: Other than normal shooting units the bombard has a very restricted view.
 It can only draw line of sight to targets that lie in the corridor that extends straight ahead from the front edge.
 So the bombard only has a 2cm wide corridor of sight.
 For targets outside this corridor it must be ordered to turn.
 If the order is failed it does not fire that turn.